List of Great Northern route stations: Future stations

-There are two stations that have been confirmed to have funding allocated to them: Cambridge South is under construction with an expected opening date in early 2026; Tempsford was guaranteed in January 2025 to serve both the East Coast Main Line and East West Rail by Rachel Reeves, the Chancellor of the Exchequer.
+There is one station that has been confirmed to have funding allocated to it, Tempsford, which was guaranteed in January 2025 to serve both the East Coast Main Line and East West Rail by Rachel Reeves, the Chancellor of the Exchequer.
 Interest by local and campaign groups in opening new stations and reopening old stations is common; examples include in Harston and Offord.
 However, the Campaign for Better Transport does not include any projects related to the Great Northern route in its suggestions.